Roberto D'Aubuisson: Early life

-D'Aubuisson was born to Roberto d'Aubuisson Andrade, a salesman of French roots, and Joaquina Arrieta Alvarado, a career civil servant, in Santa Tecla, La Libertad Department, El Salvador, on 23 August 1943.
-He graduated from the national military academy in 1963.
+Roberto D'Aubuisson Arrieta was born on 23 August 1943 in Santa Tecla, El Salvador.
+His father was Roberto d'Aubuisson Andrade, and his mother was Joaquina Arrieta Alvarado, a career civil servant.
+He is the descendant of Jacques, Marie, Germain, Gustave d'Aubuisson, who was born in Toulouse, France in 1822 and arrived in El Salvador at the age of 20, where he established himself as an ironmonger and salesman.
+His father, Pierre d'Aubuisson, was Marquis and Lord of Nailloux and Ramonville-Saint-Agne.

+D'Aubuisson enrolled in the Captain General Gerardo Barrios Military School in 1958 at the age of 15 and graduated in 1963, becoming a member of the National Guard.
 He was part of La Tandona, the class of 1966 at the Captain General Gerardo Barrios Military School.
 In 1972, he was trained in communications at the School of the Americas, a United States Department of Defense Institute that provides military training to government personnel in US-allied Latin American nations.
-After completing his studies at the Institute, he subsequently became a member of the Salvadoran military intelligence.
+After completing his studies at the institute, he became a member of the Salvadoran military intelligence.
+D'Aubuisson was also educated at the Taiwanese Fu Hsing Kang College.